CCCSstratus/cart/README.md

 # CaRT (Compressed and RC4 Transport)
-The CaRT file format is used to store/transfer malware and it's asociated metadata.
+The CaRT file format is used to store/transfer malware and it's associated metadata.
 It neuters the malware so it cannot be executed and encrypt it so anti-virus softwares cannot flag the CaRT file as malware.